Saturday, March 18, 2023

 Antiques, Furnishings and Decorative Arts -- Speaker: Brent Lewis, Los Angeles Modern Auctions

 There have always been passionate collectors of design, who have shaped the market for 20th century and contemporary furniture and objects.
 In today’s market, those collectors are joined by an ever-broadening mix of interior designers, enthusiasts and personal decorators, leading to an increasingly strong yet malleable marketplace.
 How has this affected values, and how can values be understood with this in mind.

-Biography: Brent Lewis is an art and design specialist based in Los Angeles and the director of design for Heritage Auctions.
+Biography: Brent Lewis is an art and design specialist based in Los Angeles and the director of design for Los Angeles Modern Auctions.
 He has spent over twenty years in the auction business, working with both East and West Coast firms as a specialist and auctioneer.
-In his role at Heritage, Brent oversees the department of 20th Century and Contemporary Design, focusing on building Heritage’s market in mid-century and postwar design.

 Gem & Jewelry Presentation -- Speaker: Lauren Abramowitz, Heritage Appraisers